FamilySearch/GEDCOM/specification/gedcom-3-structures-3-meaning.md

 #### `AGE` (Age at event) `g7:AGE`

-The age of the individual at the time an event occurred, or the age listed in the document.
+The age of the individual at the time an event occurred.
+It is recommended that this be an age from a cited source document.

 #### `AGNC` (Responsible agency) `g7:AGNC`